-The 2020 FIM Motocross World Championship season welcomes a shift in operations, with the formerly-titled Wilvo Yamaha MXGP Team stepping up to represent Yamaha at the highest level in motocross as the new Monster Energy Yamaha Factory MXGP Team.
+The 2020 FIM Motocross World Championship saw the formerly titled Wilvo Yamaha MXGP Team successfully step up to represent Yamaha at the highest level in motocross as the new Monster Energy Yamaha Factory MXGP Team.

-After a hard-fought first year in MXGP with riders Shaun Simpson and Arnaud Tonus, where Simpson was the only Yamaha rider to win a Grand Prix and Tonus stood on the podium in his rookie season, the team retained both riders for 2018 and enhanced their efforts with a third rider in the form of two-time MX2 World Championship runner-up, Jeremy Seewer.
+After a hard-fought first year in MXGP with riders Shaun Simpson and Arnaud Tonus, where Simpson was the only Yamaha rider to win a Grand Prix, the team retained both riders for 2018 and enhanced their efforts with a third rider in the form of two-time MX2 World Championship runner-up, Jeremy Seewer.